NdLinear: Preserving Multi-Dimensional Structure for Parameter-Efficient Neural Networks: Detailed Comparison with Related Methods

+NdLinear's core mechanism employs mode-wise tensor-matrix products prominent in Tucker decomposition \citep{tucker1966some, kolda2009tensor}.
+However, unlike classical tensor decomposition methods that primarily analyze or compress static data or pre-existing weight tensors \citep{novikov2015tensorizing, newman2024stable}, NdLinear integrates these mode-wise operations as a learnable, dynamic layer within a network.
+Its purpose is efficient forward transformation of activations while preserving N-D structure, not data analysis or post-hoc model compression.

-NdLinear can be seen as a \emph{hand-crafted factorization} of a fully-connected weight matrix.
-Specifically, the full weight matrix $W_{\text{full}}$ implicitly has a Kronecker product structure derived from mode-wise matrices $\{W_1,\dots,W_n\}$.
+NdLinear can be viewed as a \emph{hand-crafted factorization} of a fully-connected weight matrix.
+Specifically, the full weight matrix $W_{\text{full}}$ implicitly has a Kronecker product structure derived from mode-wise matrices $\{W_1,\ldots,W_n\}$.
 This corresponds to a rank-1 Tucker decomposition without a core tensor (or equivalently, a core of rank 1 in each mode).

-The main trade-off here is expressiveness vs.\ efficiency.
-NdLinear’s decomposition is low-rank in a multilinear sense.
-It cannot represent unique, non-factorizable interactions between dimensions.
-More flexible decompositions, such as full Tucker or higher-rank tensor decompositions, capture more interactions.
-However, these approaches require significantly more parameters compared to NdLinear’s simple sum $\sum_i D_i H_i$.
-They can also be more challenging to train, sometimes needing special initialization or multi-stage training.
+The main trade-off is expressiveness vs.\ efficiency.
+NdLinear's decomposition is low-rank in a multilinear sense---it cannot represent arbitrary non-factorizable interactions between dimensions.
+More flexible decompositions (full Tucker or higher-rank tensor decompositions) capture more interactions but require significantly more parameters compared to NdLinear's simple sum $\sum_i D_i H_i$ and can be more challenging to train, sometimes needing special initialization or multi-stage training.

-To combat these, NdLinear balances these trade-offs well.
-It is highly parameter-efficient, easy to train from scratch, and captures essential structured dependencies.
-If needed, one can extend NdLinear by increasing the factorization rank.
-For example, one could learn multiple $W_i$ matrices per mode and sum their effects, analogous to a rank-$R$ core.
-However, our experiments show that the simple version already performs very well.
-Compared to general tensor decomposition methods, NdLinear is also more interpretable.
-Each $W_i$ clearly indicates how dimension $i$ is transformed, rather than dispersing transformations across multiple factors.
+If needed, one can extend NdLinear by increasing the factorization rank (e.g., learning multiple $W_i$ matrices per mode and summing their effects, analogous to a rank-$R$ core).
+However, our experiments show the simple rank-1 version already performs well.
+Each $W_i$ clearly indicates how dimension $i$ is transformed, providing better interpretability than general tensor decomposition methods that disperse transformations across multiple factors.